Facilities management businesses provide their clients with a wide range of commercial services, which include:

 Ants thrive on food, food waste and water, so premises such as restaurants, pubs, cafes, canteens, hospitals, offices and warehouses need to be kept sanitised to the highest hygiene standards in order to prevent and control their presence.

-Beetles, weevils and moths are the main pest insects that can be found in stored food products.
+Beetles, weevils and moths are the main pests that can be found in stored food products.

 Some mites infest and contaminate stored food products, such as cheese, flour, nuts, dried eggs, fruit, dried vegetable material and tobacco.
 Closely related to ticks, they are microscopic in size.